 Those with solid walls can choose whether to insulate them inside or outside.
 If outside, a layer of insulation material is fixed to the existing walls, and then covered with protective cladding/render.
 You can paint it, add brick slips, or even pebble-dash it.

 Inside means sacrificing around 10cm of room space along the whole wall.
-Here, you fix insulating boards to the existing walls, or build a fake wall and fill in the gap with insulating mineral wool.
+Here, you fix insulating boards to the existing walls, or build a fake wall and fill the gap with insulating mineral wool.

 Depending on how old your boiler is, you could save up to £300 a year by getting a new, efficient model.
 Think about insuring your boiler too – could you pay for repairs if it broke down?
-See our Boiler Cover guide for cheapest cover options.
+See our Boiler Cover guide for cheap cover options.

-Think of modern heating controls as having an all-knowing being in charge of your heating and hot water.
+Think of heating controls as having an all-knowing being in charge of your heating and hot water.
 You tell it the temperature you want, and it turns radiators on and off to keep that temperature level – 18-21 degrees Celsius is considered comfortable.

 The controls ensure you don't go from one extreme to the other, overheating the home, turning heating off, losing all the heat, then repeating the process again.

 Loft insulation's quick and cheap.
 It pays for itself very quickly.
-For a few hundred quid, you can stop up to a quarter of your home's heat escaping through the roof.
+For a few hundred quid you can stop up to a quarter of your home's heat escaping through the roof.